 Figure 4: Sweden's Bilateral Aid to its Development Cooperation Partners, 2010-2012 income countries (Bangladesh, Ethiopia, Liberia, Somalia and Zimbabwe) received between \$100 and \$200 million in Swedish bilateral aid in these years.
-Between 2010 and 2012, the remaining 17 middle income partner countries received just over two-fifths (40.5%) of Swedish country specific bilateral aid disbursements, with three lower-middle income (Sudan, West Bank and Gaza, and Ukraine) each receiving aid disbursements from Sweden of more than \$100 million.
+Between 2010 and 2012, the remaining 17 middle income partner countries received around three-tenths (29.8%) of Swedish country specific bilateral aid disbursements, with three lower-middle income (Sudan, West Bank and Gaza, and Ukraine) each receiving aid disbursements from Sweden of more than \$100 million.
 Among the sixteen partner countries who received \$50 million to \$100 million in bilateral aid from Sweden between 2010 and 2012, there are six lower middle income countries (Bolivia, Georgia, Guatemala, Kosovo, Moldova and Zambia) and four upper middle income countries (Bosnia, Colombia, Iraq and Serbia).

-10 As a consequence, the donor fractionalization index for Sweden, which is 1 minus the sum of squares of the share of total bilateral aid given to each country, increase marginally from 0.965 in 2000-02 to 0.968 in 0.968.
-This is in line with most other DAC donors (Easterly, 2007).
+10 As a consequence, the donor fractionalization index for Sweden, which is 1 minus the sum of squares of the share of total bilateral aid given to each country, increase marginally from 0.965 in 2000-02 to 0.968 in 2010-12.
+This is in line with the trend for most other DAC donors (Easterly, 2007).